gradvohl/YAPTT/passingParameters/searchThreads/README.md

 }
 ```

 In the previous code, we should highlight some details.
-Initially, let us observe the ``pthread_join`` function.
+Initially, let us observe the ``pthread_join`` primitive.
 The first parameter is the specific thread id that the main thread will join.
 Even if the threads finish in a different order than they were instantiated, there is no problem with other joins.
 But, it is the second parameter that worths mention.

 The second parameter ``&threadResult`` is the address of a pointer, which will handle the address returned by the thread.
 If you look at line 34, you will see that I declared ``threadResult`` as ``void *``.
 Yet, I still passed the address of this variable to the ``pthread_join`` function.
-Giving the address of the variable is necessary because the ``pthread_join`` function will change the value handled by the ``threadResult`` variable.
+Giving the address of the variable is necessary because the ``pthread_join`` primitive will change the value handled by the ``threadResult`` variable.

 It is worths watch how to check the value of the ``threadResult`` variable (in the if command in the previous code).
 Since ``threadResult`` is ``void *``, we need to cast the variable for ``(int *)`` first and, after that, check the address's content stored in ``threadResult`` variable.
 The following figure illustrates the procedure.